Find out why a stay at the elegant Queensberry Hotel is the perfect way to visit the beautiful city of Bath.

-You will not be short of things to do when you visit the city of Bath.
+You won’t find yourself short of things to do when you visit the city of Bath.
 From the Roman Baths themselves to the stunning Bath Abbey, there’s history at every turn.

-If you love Georgian architecture, then you’ll be in your element as you stroll through long roads and crescents of beautiful period townhouses.
+If you love Georgian architecture, then you’ll be in your element as you stroll through long crescents of beautiful period townhouses.